XxAcielxX/arch-plasma-install/README.md

 ### \*** WARNING ***</br>
 >> Be extremely careful when managing your disks, incase you delete your precious data then DON'T blame me.
->> Disk partitioning type (use UEFI or MBR, go according to your system)
+>> Disk partitioning type (use UEFI or MBR, go according to your system).

 ## For UEFI System